0xFableOrg/0xFable/docs/architecture.md

 we assume cannot be known in advance.
 We, however, do not have property (2), because the opponent can see the blockhash as well as we can.

-The fix is easy however: at the start of the game, every player picks a value, and they commit to it on-chain (by sending its hash).
-Thereafter, anytime a player needs a private random value, they simply mix the blockhash with the value they committed to.
-Verifying that the correct value was used can be done easily inside a zero-knowledge proof: the hash of the value is a public input, and the value is a private input, the proof verifies `hashFunc(value) == hash`.
+The fix is easy however: at the start of the game, every player picks a value which we call "salt", and they commit to it on-chain (by sending its hash).
+Thereafter, anytime a player needs a private random value, they simply mix the blockhash with the salt they committed to.
+Verifying that the correct salt was used can be done easily inside a zero-knowledge proof: the hash of the salt is a public input, and the value is a private input, the proof verifies `hashFunc(value) == hash`.

-TODO: we haven't implemented the above commitment to a value yet
+TODO: explain that this requires two trasnactions

 ## Private Information